I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 The group includes case presentation, discussion of challenging issues and obstacles to working in the school system, resources sharing, record keeping, and a review of the ethics, boundaries, school policies, equity, running groups within the school system, and whatever other topics are important to the group members.

-#5 Clinical Supervision for Licensure Candidates General Practice and Private Practice Mix Group
+#5 Clinical Supervision for Licensure Candidates and post Licensure General Practice and Private Practice Mix Group

 last Monday of the month 10am-12pm